andystanley/shopify-web-api/README.md

  * [Deployment](#deployment)

 ## Getting Started
-### Get started with GraphiQL
+### QuickStart with GraphiQL
 To start using the API right away, use the interactive GraphiQL environment hosted at [http://35.224.16.95/](http://35.224.16.95/).

-### Using your own client
+### Using a different client
-If you prefer to use another API client like Postman or Insomnia, please use the following settings.
+If you prefer to use another API client such as Insomnia, please use the following settings:
 * Endpoint: [http://35.232.2.64/v1alpha1/graphql](http://35.232.2.64/v1alpha1/graphql)
 * Add the following access key header:
 `X-Hasura-Access-Key : mykey`